cortesruben98/OSProject3/README.md

 gitlog.txt	text file of our gitlog

 ///////// MAKEFILE DESCRIPTION ////////
-builds the executable "project3" and accepts fat32.img as param compiles with c99 flag as a std, automatically cleans by rm project3.o
+builds the executable "project3" and accepts a fat32.img as param compiles with c99 flag as a std, automatically cleans by rm project3.o